PeteGoo/tcSlackBuildNotifier/README.md

 ## Configuration

-Once you have installed the plugin and restarted head on over to the Admin page and configure your plugin.
+Once you have installed the plugin and restarted head on over to the Admin page and configure your Slack settings.

 ![Admin Page Configuration](https://raw.github.com/petegoo/tcSlackBuildNotifier/master/docs/AdminPageBig.png)